kidoman/rays/README.md

 Also, optimizations to the existing implementation are obviously welcome.
 I will regularly update the results based on activity/updates to the code.

-Why optimize?
-Shouldn't we leave it to the compilers to do their best
+Why optimize the base algorithm?
 ---

+Also, *shouldn't we leave it to the compilers to do their best*

-Optimizing in a particular language also gives you a feel of "how far" you can go when the need arises.
-Micro optimizations are the root of all evil, no doubt; but not when the subject matter is benchmarking (plus, it doesn't hurt that it makes the process fun)
+Optimizing in a particular language also gives you a feel of "how far" you can push the boundaries of performance when the need arises.
+Micro optimizations are the root of all evil, no doubt; but not when the subject matter is benchmarking itself (plus, it doesn't hurt that it makes the process fun)

+Think of this as a great opportunity to learn the various nuances of these languages, which are otherwise extremely hard to learn/master.

 How to use
 ===